ashi009/bestroutetb/README.md

-For an example, a route table that route all IPs in China to default gateway, and US, GB, Japan, Hong kong administered IPs to VPN gateway (based on 11/21/2014 data,) only need 1546 routing directives, while *chnroutes* needs 4953 routing directives.
+For an example, a route table that route all IPs in China to default gateway, and US, GB, Japan, Hong kong administered IPs to VPN gateway, only need 1546 routing directives (based on 11/21/2014 data,) while *chnroutes* needs 4953 routing directives.

 Which is almost **70% smaller**.
 And if route US address to VPN only, the route table has only **105 directives**, which is about only